 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, The British Library reported total carbon emissions of approximately 6,000,000 kg CO2e, comprising 2,073,000 kg CO2e from Scope 1, 4,047,000 kg CO2e from Scope 2, and 584,000 kg CO2e from Scope 3.
-This marks a reduction from 2023, where emissions were about 6,000,000 kg CO2e, with Scope 1 at 2,557,000 kg CO2e, Scope 2 at 3,559,000 kg CO2e, and Scope 3 at 299,000 kg CO2e.
-The British Library has set a target to reduce its direct greenhouse gas emissions (Scope 1) by 25% from a baseline of 2,883 tonnes CO2e, aiming for this reduction by 2022.
+In 2024, The British Library reported total carbon emissions of approximately 6,704,000 kg CO2e.
+This figure includes 2,073,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion, and 4,047,000 kg CO2e from Scope 2 emissions, all attributed to purchased electricity.
+Additionally, Scope 3 emissions accounted for about 584,000 kg CO2e, with upstream transportation and distribution contributing 116,000 kg CO2e.
+Comparatively, in 2023, the Library's total emissions were about 6,415,000 kg CO2e, with Scope 1 emissions at 2,557,000 kg CO2e, Scope 2 at 3,559,000 kg CO2e, and Scope 3 at 299,000 kg CO2e.
+This indicates a slight increase in emissions year-on-year.
+The British Library has set a target to reduce its direct greenhouse gas emissions (Scope 1) by 25% from a baseline established in 2017, aiming for a reduction of approximately 2,305 tonnes CO2e by 2022.
 This commitment reflects the Library's ongoing efforts to address climate change and improve sustainability practices.
-Overall, the Library's emissions data indicates a proactive approach to managing its carbon footprint, with a clear focus on reducing direct emissions in the near term.
+Overall, the Library's emissions data demonstrates a commitment to transparency and accountability in its environmental impact, while its reduction targets highlight a proactive approach to mitigating climate change.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.